James Butler RA (b.1931)

 After art school he spent 10 years working as a professional stone carver, responsible for carving ‘The Queens Beasts’ in Kew Gardens.
 He was a visiting tutor to the RA school and in 1964 was elected a member of the Royal Academy.

-In 1972 Butler was commissioned to make a portrait statue of President Kenyatta, the 12 foot high statue of the seated president was a turning point in his career and since then he has completed many public commissions both in the U.K. and aboard.
-Including, Daedalus –‘A Memorial to the Fleet Air Arm’ sited on the Embankment, London.
+In 1972 Butler was commissioned to make a portrait statue of President Kenyatta, the 12 foot high statue of the seated president was a turning point in his career and since then he has completed many public commissions both in the U.K. and abroad.
+Including, Daedalus –‘A Memorial to the Fleet Air Arm’ sited on the Embankment.
 The ‘Rainbow Division Memorial’ at the site of the Croix Rouge Farm, Fere-en-Tardenois, France.

 Butler has also designed the ‘Royal Seal of The Realm’ and worked with the Royal Mint.